BMW 7 Series (G11)

-The sixth generation of the BMW 7 Series consists of the BMW G11 (normal version) and BMW G12 (long-wheelbase version) luxury saloons.
-The G11/G12 generation has been produced by BMW since 2015, and is often collectively referred to as the G11.
+The sixth generation of the BMW 7 Series consists of the BMW G11 (short-wheelbase version) and BMW G12 (long-wheelbase version) luxury saloons.
+The G11/G12 generation was produced by BMW from 2015 to 2022, and is often collectively referred to as the G11.

 The G11 was unveiled on 10 June 2015 at BMW's headquarters in Munich.
 An official public reveal took place at the 2015 International Motor Show Germany.
 This generation of the 7 Series is the first car lineup of BMW to be based on the CLAR platform.
 The CLAR platform adopts technology first introduced in BMW i models, namely the introduction of carbon-fibre-reinforced polymer as structural chassis components.
 Long-wheelbase cars have the letter "L" in their model name.

-As part of BMW's strategy of introducing plug-in hybrid variants for all future car models, the normal and long-wheelbase models were available with hybrid powertrains as 740e and 740Le in 2016.
+As part of BMW's strategy of introducing plug-in hybrid variants for all future car models, the short and long-wheelbase models were available with hybrid powertrains as 740e and 740Le in 2016.